kzmijews/8bit-comp/doc/hw_arch_spec.md

 This issue is well known and there are many possible solutions used to reduce noise caused by bounced connectors of the switch like additional schmitt trigger added to circuit, digital flip-flop, properly configured counters and so on.
-In our case we will use the same integrated circuit as before (used for general clock) NE555 running this time in **monostable mode**.
+In our case we will use the same component as before (used for general clock) NE555 running this time in **monostable mode**.
 Reduction of connectors bounce is possible due to internal construction of the chip.
-Timer555 has SR latch inside (Set-Reset flip-flop), which can be used to reduce the noise.
+NE555 has SR latch inside (Set-Reset flip-flop), which can be used to reduce the noise.
 To demonstrate this issue model of NE555 timer in monostable mode was prepared in ltspice simulator (clock/ltspice/ne555n-monostable-debouncing):